lewismih/Http_Web/README.md

-# Http_Web
+# WEATHER

 ### PROGRAM DESCRIPTION
-Weather.py is a simple program that retrieves weather information of a place based on city id provided.
-It is built from OpenWeatherMap free Api.
-The repository contains two html pages namely: index and temperature.
-They provide an interface to display the data.
+weather is a simple program that retrieves climate information of a place based on 'CITY ID' provided.
+It is built from OpenWeatherMap free api.
+The repository contains a template folder that holds html pages for the program interface.

 ###INSTALLATION & RUNNING
 1. Install flask i.e. run pip install flask on the command line